-European Cut – Obsolete.
-A diamond brilliant whose proportions were worked out mathematically for light falling perpendicularly on the crown.
+European Cut – Obsolete term for diamond brilliant whose proportions were worked out mathematically for light falling perpendicularly on the crown.
 It was never adopted as a common form of cutting.
-The angle of the pavilion facets to the girdle is 38-40 degrees; of the bezel facets, 41degrees.
+The angle of the pavilion facets to the girdle is 38-40 degrees; of the bezel facets, 41 degrees.
 The table is 56% of the girdle diameter or smaller; crown depth, 19%; and pavilion depth, 40%.
-It is not to be confused with the old European cut.
+It is not to be confused with the Old European cut.

 Facet – A plane, polished surface on a diamond or other gemstone.

 Faceting – The operation of placing facets on a diamond or other gem.